 After finishing my Saturday morning Yoga class feeling completely energized, refreshed, and alive, it prompted me to do a brief write up on exactly why Yoga is so freakin’ good for our health.

-I had neglected my weekly Yoga routine for a little while there and it wasn’t until I started getting back into it that I realised just how much my body had missed it.
+I had neglected my weekly Yoga routine for a little while there and it wasn’t until I started getting back into it that I realized just how much my body had missed it.
 Here are a few reasons why that is.

 Table of Contents

 Stretching is a large part of Yoga, which is why it is so good for flexibility.
-Yogic stretching works to lengthen the muscles in the body and can help to release lactic acid build up.
+Yogic stretching works to lengthen the muscles in the body and can help to release lactic acid build-up.

 It can prevent injury and encourage faster muscle recovery when carrying out other forms of exercise.
-It also increases lubrication of the joints and ligaments so if you get sore knees after running like I do then it can offer some relief.
+It also increases lubrication of the joints and ligaments so if you get sore knees after running as I do then it can offer some relief.

 When it comes to exercise, Yoga shouldn’t be overlooked as an important part of strength training.
-It helps to build strength and resistance, muscle control, and can tone your legs, bum, arms and stomach proportionately simply by using your own body weight!
+It helps to build strength and resistance, muscle control, and can tone your legs, bum, arms and stomach proportionately simply by using your own bodyweight!